The interface between Subversion and external two- and three-way

 It didn't take long for folks to realize that having such easy configuration mechanisms for specifying that Subversion should use the external GNU diff and diff3 utilities located at a particular place on the system could be applied toward the use of other differencing tools, too.
 After all, Subversion didn't actually verify that the things it was being told to run were members of the GNU diffutils toolchain.
 But the only configurable aspect of using those external tools is their location on the system—not the option set, parameter order, and so on.
 Subversion continues to throw all those GNU utility options at your external diff tool regardless of whether that program can understand those options.
 And that's where things get unintuitive for most users.

-diff as part of a larger Subversion operation is made entirely
+three-way diff as part of a larger Subversion operation is

-by Subversion and is affected by, among other things, whether
+made internally by Subversion and is affected by, among other

-the files being operated on are human-readable as
+things, whether the files being operated on are human-readable

-This means, for example, that even if you had the niftiest
+property.
+This means, for example, that even if you had the

-Microsoft Word-aware differencing or merging tool in the
+niftiest Microsoft Word-aware differencing or merging tool in

-universe, it would never be invoked by Subversion as long as
+the universe, it would typically not be invoked by Subversion

-your versioned Word documents had a configured MIME type that
+if your versioned Word documents had a configured MIME type

 Much later, Subversion 1.5 introduced interactive resolution